JinraeKim/FSimROS.jl/README.md

 - On a new terminal, run as `julia test/PILS/simulator.jl`.
 - On a new terminal, run as `julia test/PILS/controller.jl`.
 - Wait other nodes.
-Then, on another new terminal, run as `julia test/PILS/timer.jl` (which provides "simulation time"; to avoid communication delay due to JIT compile, it may sleep for a moment).
-See the result (video speed adjusted):
+Then, on another new terminal, run as `julia test/PILS/timer.jl` See the result (video speed adjusted):

 ![Alt Text](./figures/sim_trajectory_tracking.gif)